Didanu: In Ugarit

 Both variants of Didanu's name also occur as a component of Ugaritic given names.

 Other attestations

 In the Hebrew Bible Dedan, a cognate of Didanu, appears as an ordinary given name in Numbers 16:1, Deuteronomy 11:6 and Psalm 106:17.

 It has been suggested that the name of the ancient city Dadan or Dadan, located in the northern part of the Arabian Peninsula in the oasis Al-'Ula and attested in an inscription of Nabonidus (uruDa-da-nu), was derived from the same root as the name of Didanu.
 However, this connection is considered uncertain by Gianni Marchesi.

 Mary R. Bachvarova argues that the name of the Titans from Greek mythology was derived from Didanu.
-However, according to Ian Rutherford the phonetic similarity might be accidental, and it is difficult to explain how a name of a legendary ancestor would be generalized into a term referring to a group of ancestral deities.
+However, according to Ian Rutherford the phonetic similarity might be accidental, and it is difficult to explain how the name of a singular legendary ancestor would be generalized into a term referring to a group of ancestral deities.